dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/multimedia-overview.md

 ## Media API
  The <xref:System.Windows.Controls.MediaElement> and <xref:System.Windows.Media.MediaPlayer> classes are used to present audio or video content.
 These classes can be controlled interactively or by a clock.
 These classes can use on the Microsoft Windows Media Player 10 control for media playback.
 Which class you use, depends on the scenario.

  <xref:System.Windows.Controls.MediaElement> is a <xref:System.Windows.UIElement> that is supported by the [Layout](../advanced/layout.md) and can be consumed as the content of many controls.
-It is also usable in [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] as well as code. <xref:System.Windows.Media.MediaPlayer>, on the other hand, is designed for <xref:System.Windows.Media.Drawing> objects and lacks layout support.
+It is also usable in Extensible Application Markup Language (XAML) as well as code. <xref:System.Windows.Media.MediaPlayer>, on the other hand, is designed for <xref:System.Windows.Media.Drawing> objects and lacks layout support.
 Media loaded using a <xref:System.Windows.Media.MediaPlayer> can only be presented using a <xref:System.Windows.Media.VideoDrawing> or by directly interacting with a <xref:System.Windows.Media.DrawingContext>. <xref:System.Windows.Media.MediaPlayer> cannot be used in XAML.

  For more information about drawing objects and drawing context, see [Drawing Objects Overview](drawing-objects-overview.md).